The Value of Robust Assortment Optimization Under Ranking-based Choice Models

-\item \underline{Compact mixed-integer reformulations for nested past assortments}: Despite the seemingly negative result from Theorem~\ref{thm:not_improveable}, we show that our developments from Theorem~\ref{thm:main} can nonetheless be used to develop practical algorithms for solving the robust optimization problem~\eqref{prob:robust} in settings where the number of past assortments is reasonably large.
-Specifically, we show that our structural developments from \S\ref{sec:characterization} can be used to develop a compact mixed-integer linear optimization reformulation of the robust optimization problem~\eqref{prob:robust} when the previously-offered assortments are nested (Theorem~\ref{thm:lp_reform_nested} in \S\ref{sec:big_M:mip}).
-Importantly, our mixed-integer linear optimization formulation contains only $n$ integer decision variables, and the total number of decision variables and constraints of the mixed-integer linear optimization problem scales polynomially in both the number of products as well as the number of past assortments.
-We show using numerical experiments that our mixed-integer linear optimization problem is practically tractable, requiring less than 30 seconds to solve \eqref{prob:robust} to optimality on problem instances with up to $M= 20$ past assortments.
+\item To address applications in which the number of past assortments is large, we consider a common structural assumption in the revenue management literature in which the past assortments are nested (see \S\ref{sec:algorithms:nested}).
+When the past assortments are nested, we show that our technical developments from \S\ref{sec:characterization} can be used to develop a mixed-integer optimization reformulation of the robust optimization problem~\eqref{prob:robust} in which the number of decision variables and constraints scales polynomially in both the number of products as well as the number of past assortments (Theorem~\ref{thm:nested} in \S\ref{sec:algorithms:nested}).
+We show using numerical experiments that our mixed-integer linear optimization problem can require less than 30 seconds to solve \eqref{prob:robust} to optimality on problem instances with up to $M= 20$ past assortments.

-\item \underline{Reducing the conservatism of robust optimization}: Building upon our algorithmic developments from \S\ref{sec:big_M:mip}, we revisit settings in which it might be impossible to identify an assortment with an expected revenue that outperforms the expected revenue of the firm's past assortments over all ranking-based choice models that are consistent with firm's historical sales data.
-To address such settings in which the robust optimization problem~\eqref{prob:robust} is overly conservative, we consider optimization problems of the form

-In contrast to the robust optimization problem~\eqref{prob:robust}, the optimization problem~\eqref{prob:robust_2} aims to find an assortment that maximizes the {best-case} expected revenue while imposing a lower bound on the worst-case expected revenue.
-Using our reformulation techniques from \S\ref{sec:big_M:mip}, we show that \eqref{prob:robust_2} can be reformulated as a mixed-integer linear optimization problem with size that is polynomial in the number of products as well as the number of past assortments when the past assortments are nested (Theorem~\ref{thm:nested_reform_pareto} in \S\ref{sec:big_M:pareto}).